ozank/ozank.github.io/star.md

 # Free Projects

-The links below are the fascinating garage projects(not all related to Electrical Engineering) that I have collected over years, but unfortunately couldn't find any time to realize them.
+In the links below, you can find fascinating garage projects(not all related to Electrical Engineering) that I have collected over years, but unfortunately couldn't find any time to realize them.
 If you feel PASSIONATE about any of these projects, come and talk to me and I might assign it as a star project.

 - [Variable frequency drive for AC induction motor](http://blog.hardcore.lt/mic/archives/011040.html)